tw-in-js/twind/docs/plugins.md

 Plugins are passed two arguments:

 - `parts`: the directive split on '-' with the plugin name excluded
+- `context`: an object providing access to several commonly used functions

   - `theme`: the currently configured theme that is being used by the compiler
+  - `tw`: the configured `tw` export
+  - `tag`: generate a unique value; this can be used to create marker classes like `group`

 Meaning that the example plugin above with cover more complex cases of the rule like `scroll-snap-x`, `scroll-snap-y` and `scroll-snap-y` etc. It is worth noting now that the whole of Twind is built upon this exact same premise, every rule outlined in the Tailwind docs has an equivalent plugin.
 We refer to these as _core plugins_.